How Scalable Is WordPress for High Traffic Websites?

 Contests and giveaways will bring a ton of new people to your site that aren’t regular visitors.
 Indeed, this is one of their primary advantages as a marketing method.

 However, this also means that you need to be prepared for a huge influx of traffic, most of which will come to the contest page – and not to other pages on your site that normally get traffic from “regular” visitors.
+If you care about ranking higher in SERPs, then you want to take this tool very seriously when optimizing your website speed.

 E-Learning & Membership Sites